Hand Embroidery: Make a Lazy Daisy Stitch

 Tips for Making Fabulous Stitches

 While making this stitch, it's important to avoid pulling on the loop while tying it down.
 This is the main challenge of lazy daisy stitches.
-Once you've got this technique down pat, you will ace the entire stitch.
+Once you've got this technique down pat, you will ace the rest of the stitch.

 Another thing to keep in mind is the size of the loops.
 A group of lazy daisy stitches looks best if all the loops have a similar size and shape.
 It's a good idea to compare your latest stitch with nearby stitches before tying it down.

 Practice makes perfect in embroidery.
 You'll ace this stitch in no time if you play around with it.
 Make tons of lazy daisy stitches.
 If you go around the "center" with your stitches, you'll create a flower (as pictured).
 You can try different colors and also alternate petal sizes to mix things up.
 You can also "stack" this stitch for a marigold-style flower.

 If you want to add a stem to your flower, as pictured in the introduction, add some stem stitches.
 This flower design is cute and looks awesome (it's one of my favorite embroidered flower designs.)
 Bonus: While super impressive, the flower design is fairly easy to make!